 Library Computer Workstations

-The Library Computer Lab is located on the lower level of the library and provides 15 computer stations with printing availability.
-Six computer stations are located on the upper level next to the Children's Literature collection.
-MLC students, faculty and staff have computer network accounts providing access to e-mail, word-processing, spreadsheet & database functions, library catalog & database resources, other utilities and Internet access.
-If there is any problem with logging in contact Network Services at 354-8221 ext.100 or firstname.lastname@example.org.
+The Library Computers are located on the of the library and provides 10 computer stations with printing availability.
+Nine computer stations are located on the lower level in the Group Study Room.
+There are individual stations and also computers in the group study area.
+Groups will have preference to the group study rooms.
+MLC students, faculty and staff have computer network accounts, providing access to e-mail, word-processing, spreadsheet & database functions, library catalog & database resources, other utilities and Internet access.
+If there is any problem with logging in, contact Network Services at 354-8221 ext.100 or firstname.lastname@example.org.
 These computers are capable of burning files to CD’s, and saving to a USB flash drive or the network.

 Public Computer Use

 Computers with internet access are available to the general public.
+Ask at the circulation desk for username and password information.
 Printing from the computers is not provided.

-All computers are connected to a network black/white printer.
+All computers are connected to a network black/white and colored printer.
 Printing to the network printers is metered at a cost of $0.05 per black/white page.
-The cost of printing is deducted from the patrons network account.
+The cost of printing is deducted from the student patrons network account.

 MLC LIBRARY ACCEPTABLE USE POLICY